codeplatoon-devops/Bloodhound/infra/README.md

 `scripts/build_lambda.sh`

-By default, dependencies are installed using the local Python environment.

-Optionally, Docker can be used to ensure compatibility with the Lambda runtime:
+By default, the Lambda package is built using Docker to ensure the dependency environment matches the AWS Lambda runtime.

+Docker builds run inside the official AWS Lambda runtime container:

+public.ecr.aws/lambda/python:3.10

+If Docker is unavailable, engineers can temporarily use a local Python environment instead:

-terraform apply -var="use_docker_build=true"
+`terraform apply -var="use_docker_build=false"`

 Docker builds use the AWS Lambda runtime container: